sarahmarshy/nsapi-porting-guide/README.md

 #### Sending AT commands

-With this [AT command parser](https://github.com/ARMmbed/ATParser), you can send AT commands and parse their responses.
-The AT command parser operates with a `BufferedSerial` object that provides software buffers and interrupt driven TX and RX for Serial.
+With this [AT command parser](https://github.com/ARMmbed/mbed-os/tree/master/platform), you can send AT commands and parse their responses.
+The AT command parser operates with a `UARTSerial` object that provides software buffers and interrupt driven TX and RX for Serial.

 `ESP8266Interface` uses an underlying interface called [`ESP8266`](https://github.com/ARMmbed/esp8266-driver/tree/master/ESP8266) to handle the communication with the Wi-Fi modem. `ESP8266` maintains an instance of AT command parser to handle communication with the module.
 We have stored an instance of `ESP8266` in a private `ESP8266Interface` class variable `_esp`.
 In turn, `ESP8266` maintains an instance of AT command parser called `_parser`.

 To send AT commands 1-2, we've made an `ESP8266` method called [`startup(int mode)`](https://github.com/ARMmbed/esp8266-driver/blob/master/ESP8266/ESP8266.cpp#L27).
-Use the AT command parser's [`send`](https://github.com/ARMmbed/ATParser/blob/master/ATParser.h#L132) and [`recv`](https://github.com/ARMmbed/ATParser/blob/master/ATParser.h#L149) functions to accomplish this.
+Use the AT command parser's [`send`](https://github.com/ARMmbed/mbed-os/blob/master/platform/ATCmdParser.h#L191) and [`recv`](https://github.com/ARMmbed/mbed-os/blob/master/platform/ATCmdParser.h#L209) functions to accomplish this.

 The necessary code is: